-I have learned that many times the less said, the better.
+I have learned that, quite often, the less said, the better.
 The quality of what is said matters more than just talking to be heard.
 Choosing the right words to use and the right time to say them is important.

 Sound exhausting?
 Yes, it is.
 Being a stepparent is like having another job besides all your other jobs in life.
-I've learned diplomacy and it's helped me.
-Sometimes we have lots of information we want people to hear about how we feel, but it's not always necessary or useful.
+Diplomacy helps.
+Sometimes we have lots of information we want people to hear about how we feel but it's not always necessary or useful.